Phlebotomy. This is the most common treatment. It is like donating blood and is done on a regular schedule.

 Chelation therapy (also called chelating agents).
 This is medicine that helps your body get rid of excess iron.
 It might be used in some people who can't have phlebotomy.

-- Safely and quickly remove excess iron from the
+Safely and quickly remove excess iron from the blood.

-- Limit the progression and possible complications of the
+Limit the progression and possible complications of the disorder.

 Most people need treatment for the rest of their lives.
-But some people may not need further treatment if hemochromatosis is clearly caused by blood transfusions or vitamin overdoses and if treatment returns iron levels to normal.
+But some people may not need further treatment if their iron levels return to normal and the hemochromatosis is clearly caused by another disease or by a treatment for another disease (such as blood transfusions).

 Can hemochromatosis be prevented?